 “If it comes from a box or has a critter on the label then it’s suspect for headache potential.”

 MYTH: Sulfites in Wine Cause Headaches

 Back in the 1980s the food and drug administration discovered that about 1% of the population was allergic to sulfites.
 Because of the health concern for the sensitive population, wines above 20 ppm (parts per million) must be labeled with “contains sulfites”.
 Sulfites are found naturally on grapes and sulfur is also commonly added in small amounts at the beginning of fermentation and prior to bottling.
 Typically red wines have about 50-350 ppm and white wines have more, about 250-450 ppm (because of extreme sensitivity to light, heat and discoloration).
 The general litmus test for sulfites sensitivity is dried fruit.
-Mangos and apricots contain about 4-10 times as many (1000-3000 ppm) sulfites.
+Dried mangos and apricots contain about 4-10 times as many sulfites as wine (1000-3000 ppm).

 FACT: Histamines Cause Inflammation

 Dr. Freitag from the Diamond Headache Clinic in Chicago originally wrote an article about how histamines may be the culprit in causing red wine headaches(1).
 Foods that have been fermented or aged have higher levels of histamines such as tofu, tempeh, champagne, red wine, ketchup and aged meats.
 Histamines can cause inflammatory flushing and wakefulness at night.
 Since most histamines are a cause of allergic reactions (similar to hay-fever), taking an anti-histamine prior to drinking may solve the problem.
 An ancient Chinese cure calls for black or oolong tea to reduce swelling(2).